ltonetwork/documentation/11-comment/index.md

 ### hash

-A base58 encoded sha256 hash of the event.
+A base58 encoded SHA256 hash of the event.
 It can be used as identifier to find the corresponding event on the event chain.

 ### receipt

-The receipt for anchoring the comment to a global blockchain.
-See the [event chain specs](http://specs.livecontracts.io/draft-01/01-event-chain).
+The [receipt](http://specs.livecontracts.io/draft-01/01-event-chain/#receipt-schema) for anchoring the comment to a global blockchain.